pedroch104/cleaning_data/README.md

  * the features data with the name of each variable
  * and lastly the activity labels data

-Each of this data is declared in R in different data frame so I can use it when needed.
+Each of this data is declared in R in different data frame so I can use them when it is needed.

 ###Part 1: Merges the training and the test sets to create one data set.